 Choosing an unsecured loan

 A secured loan may have a lower interest rate and a higher borrowing cap, but there are times when an unsecured loan makes more sense, or it may be your only option.

-If a borrower has no collateral to back the loan, for example, he or she won’t be able to take out a secured loan, Ross says.
+If you don’t have any collateral to back a loan, for example, you won’t be able to take out a secured loan.
 And an unsecured loan may be the best choice for someone who doesn’t want to place their assets at risk in case of default.
 Loan rates do vary, and it is important to consider the rate before choosing an unsecured loan.